EOSC-synergy/service-qa-baseline/manuscript.md

 The herein proposed baseline harnesses the capabilities of the quality factors in the underlying software to lay out the principles for attaining quality in the enabled services within the EOSC context.
-According to this view, software quality is the foundation to shape user-centric, reliable and fit-for-purpose services.
+According to this view, service quality is the foundation to shape user-centric, reliable and fit-for-purpose services.